 We run a complete physiotherapy service for osteoporosis at Sutton Cross Physiotherapy.
 We treat people who may be concerned about their bone health with no diagnosis, those who have a diagnosis of osteopaenia or osteoporosis and those who just want to improve bone density.
 Osteoporosis treatment can easily be done via video consultation and our classes are all on Zoom and we treat people from all over the country.

-We have three very experienced physiotherapists who deal with osteoporosis on a daily basis and can give you all the advice, education and tools you need to improve and maintain your bone density.
+We have two very experienced physiotherapists who deal with osteoporosis on a daily basis and can give you all the advice, education and tools you need to improve and maintain your bone density.

 We recommend you attend for an appointment to discuss your individual case and to help us decide what is the best programme for you.
 We can give you advice on exercises that you can do at home or in your gym or we may refer you to our specialist Healthy Bones or Stronger for Longer exercise classes at the clinic.

-Lesley, Germaine and Mariola are our osteoporosis specialist physiotherapists and you can book an appointment online or by calling 018063030.
+Lesley and Germaine are our osteoporosis specialist physiotherapists and you can book an appointment online or by calling 018063030.

 www.irishosteoporosis.ie – there is a really good risk assessment link on this site.